 Customer-facing programs, like rewards and referrals, make existing customers feel like their individual experience is important, and introduces new consumers to the product or service in an exciting way from a trustworthy friend.

 4. Invest in Self-Service Solutions

 They can receive answers to their questions quickly, saving both them and the organization time.
-As customer expectations continue to grow and service teams must do more, self-service tools help everyone have a better experience and be more efficient.
+As customer expectations continue to grow and businesses must do more, self-service tools help everyone have a better experience and be more efficient.

-5. Use Automation to Create a Personal Experience
+5. Use Automation to Create a Personalized Customer Experience

 Maintaining your customer service experience is all about continuously improving the interactions consumers have with your brand, and a big part of that is personalization.
 At a high level, this means knowing their customer history and personalizing interactions to treat them like a person and not just a transaction number.
 More specifically, it can also be about providing them with unique offers and opportunities that they would like.